rahulnag/react-testcase/react_all_programs/Planning.md

 NOTE: FunctionalComponentDemo
 class components with state details -- ClassComponentDemo and SetState_Demo
-TODO: different type of exports and import in react passing props form one comp to other -- FunctionalComponentDemo passing state from one comp to other -- ClassComponentDemo
+TODO: different type of exports and import in react. passing props form one comp to other -- FunctionalComponentDemo passing state from one comp to other -- ClassComponentDemo